 - Scheduling of Meeting.
-FDA will attempt to schedule a meeting (in person or teleconference) on one of the submitter's requested meeting dates, if feasible.
-Meeting dates between 60-75 days following FDA receipt of your submission are most likely to be feasible.
+FDA will attempt to schedule a meeting on one of the submitter's requested meeting dates, if feasible.
+Meeting dates between 70-75 days following FDA receipt of your submission are most likely to be feasible.
 If FDA cannot accommodate one of the submitter's requested dates, FDA will offer at least two alternative dates that are prior to 75 days from the receipt date of an accepted submission.
 FDA intends to reach agreement with the submitter regarding a meeting date within 30 days from receipt of an accepted submission.
 For all requests for meetings that do not have an agreed upon meeting date scheduled by 30 days from receipt of an accepted submission, an FDA manager will contact the submitter to resolve scheduling issues by the 40th day. - Feedback.
-Written feedback will be provided to the submitter by email or fax and will include: written responses to the submitter questions; FDA's suggestions for additional topics for the meeting or teleconference, if applicable; or, a combination of both.
-FDA intends to follow the timeline below for providing feedback to a Pre-Sub. - Pre-Sub Written Feedback: If no meeting is requested, written feedback will be provided within 70 days of receipt of the accepted submission and will serve as the official record of the Agency's feedback. - O Pre-Sub Meeting: If a meeting is requested, written feedback will be provided at least 5 days prior to the scheduled meeting, and no later than 70 days from receipt of the accepted Pre-Sub.
+Written feedback will be provided to the submitter by email and will include: written responses to the submitter questions; FDA's suggestions for additional topics for the meeting, if applicable; or, a combination of both.
+FDA intends to follow the timeline below for providing feedback to a Pre-Sub. - Pre-Sub Written Feedback: If no meeting is requested, written feedback will be provided within 70 calendar days of receipt of the accepted submission and will serve as the official record of the Agency's feedback. - O Pre-Sub Meeting: If a meeting is requested, written feedback will be provided at least 5 days prior to the scheduled meeting, and no later than 70 days from receipt of the accepted Pre-Sub.
 If all the submitter's questions are addressed to the submitter's satisfaction, the submitter may cancel the meeting and the written response will serve as the official record of the Agency's feedback.
-If a meeting is held, the meeting minutes along with the written feedback will constitute the official record of the Agency's feedback.
-The process of the meeting minutes and timeline are described in Section IV.B.3.c of this guidance.
+If a meeting is held, the meeting minutes Meeting Minutesalong with the written feedback will constitute the official record of the Agency's feedback.
+The process of the meeting minutes and timeline are described in Section IV.B(3)c of this guidance.

-FDA will generally be unable to review and respond to additional information prepared by the submitter and provided to FDA between receiving FDA written feedback and holding the meeting or during the meeting.
-Any information that necessitates additional FDA review should be submitted as a supplement to the Pre-Sub.
+FDA should not be expected to review and respond to additional information prepared by the submitter and provided to FDA between receiving FDA written feedback and holding the meeting or during the meeting, as FDA does not have sufficient time to conduct a thorough review of this information.
+Any information that necessitates additional FDA review should be submitted as a supplement to the Pre-Sub or in the eventual premarket submission.
 It is, however, appropriate to narrow your agenda to focus on specific questions or topics in the feedback.